The-Egg-Corp/CSync/README.md

 # CSync <img align="right" width="132" height="132" src="https://gcdn.thunderstore.io/live/repository/icons/Owen3H-CSync-2.2.4.png.128x128_q95.png">
 An easy-to-implement configuration file syncing library.<br>
-The [wiki](https://github.com/Owen3H/CSync/wiki) should cover all you need to start using CSync.
+The [wiki](../../wiki) should cover all you need to start using CSync.

-This library is still developing and as such, reliability is not guaranteed.<br>
-Though slightly harder to setup, **Netcode Patcher** and **NetworkBehaviour** are still recommended.
+If you have a suggestion or want something fixed, I'm all ears over at my [discord](https://discord.gg/CMyTmUMP2P)! :)

 > [!IMPORTANT]
 > - This is **NOT** a standalone mod, it is intended for mod developers and does nothing on its own!<br>
 > - This does **NOT** edit or replace config files directly, everything is done in-memory.<br>
 > - It will **NOT** sync configs from mods that aren't dependent upon it.<br>

-> [!NOTE]
-> Using a mirror is not recommended as CSync will continue to be updated.<br>
-> If you have a suggestion or want something fixed, I'm all ears.

 ## Features
 - Can serialize a `ConfigEntry` with a drop-in replacement. (`SyncedEntry`)